 The 2015 Biking Across Kansas is now history!
 We had remarkably good weather (save for some rain at the end), making for fast and easy riding.
 The final day's data is presented below.
 I record my rides in excessive, modern, technical detail.
 See my Ride With GPS, Garmin Connect or MapMyRide pages for even more number-crunching from slightly different points-of-view.
 My photo gallery for past Biking Across Kansas rides is also available.
 A new one is pending.

 The genealogy sites are in the midst of a long-overdue update!

 The Needham genealogy was updated on 31 December 2014.
 The web pages for all of the individuals in the family tree have been updated, as has the GEDCOM file.
 Overall site upgrades and styling updates are soon to come.

 The Simmons family tree also received its long-promised update as of 31 December 2014, though only the GEDCOM file has been changed so far.
 I'm having a technical problem with the web pages themselves which will get solved in due time.

-Every April Kansas State University hosts a Boy Scout merit badge conference, where local experts counsel Scouts concerning a variety of topics.
-I've counseled the Space Exploration merit badge for several years now.
-The first half of the class includes a PowerPoint presentation focusing on the Space Shuttle and the International Space Station.
-After that, we go out and launch model rockets (usually into the teeth of a strong Kansas spring breeze!).
+Every April Kansas State University hosts a Boy Scout merit badge conference, where local experts counsel Scouts concerning various topics.
+I used to counsel the Space Exploration merit badge.
+The first half of the class included a PowerPoint show focusing on the Space Shuttle and the International Space Station.
+After that, we would go out and launch model rockets.

 "The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid." - Jane Austen, "Northanger Abbey"